 |2.
 Listenwise Title||Louisiana Flooding Closes Schools|

 This is our suggested format.
-If your school uses APA or MLA formats, simply use these pieces of information and organize it in a way that is consistent with your citation conventions.
+If your school uses APA or MLA formats, simply organize the above pieces of information in the format that is consistent with your citation conventions.